Year 9

 PSHCE

-Health and wellbeing: Physical health – Firework safety, cardiovascular disorders, organ donation, healthy eating reduces the risk of cancer, smoking, cosmetic and aesthetic procedures, CPR, defib and chest pain
+Health and wellbeing: Physical health – Firework safety, cardiovascular disorders, organ donation, healthy eating reduces the risk of cancer, smoking, cosmetic and aesthetic procedures and basic first aid, CPR, defib and chest pain – followed by an end of term assessment on health and wellbeing.

-Health and wellbeing: Mental health – Recognising MH concerns in others, negative thoughts, resilience, stress and strategies to cope, body image
+Health and wellbeing: Mental health – Recognising MH concerns in others, negative thoughts, resilience, stress and strategies to cope and influencer marketing – followed by an end of term assessment mental health and wellbeing.

-Relationships – Healthy and unhealthy relationships, ending of friendships, media, benevolent sexism, contraception
+Relationships – Healthy and unhealthy relationships, ending of friendships, the impact of the media, benevolent sexism and contraception.

-Relationships – Conflict management and resolution, substance misuse, online safety – sexual imagery, diversity, impact of bullying, digital footprint
+Relationships – Conflict management and reconciliation, substance misuse, online safety – sexual imagery, diversity, impact of bullying, digital footprint – followed by an end of term assessment on Relationships.

 Maths